 Field Assistant/Leader responsibilities and tasks:

-For the first three weeks of fieldwork, you would work as an assistant, alongside a Naucrates researcher, then you would work as the leader until the end of the season, carrying out the following tasks.
+For the first three weeks of fieldwork, you would work as an assistant, alongside a Naucrates researcher, then you would work as the leader until the end of the season (end of March 2024), carrying out the following tasks.